Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Limits of the simulations

 \subsection{Boussinesq approximation}

 In these simulations, we assumed that the fluid follows the Boussinesq approximation, that is, the variations of the fluid density are neglected except in the buoyancy term.
 This approximation is practical because it significantly reduces the numerical cost by filtering out the acoustic waves and simplifying the MHD equations.
 Nonetheless, this approximation implies a uniform density profile, which is unrealistic, as shown by stellar evolution models.
 Moreover, the density gradient steepens near the core as it contracts during the evolution.
-The effect of these gradients on the Tayler-Spruit dynamo have never been investigated yet.
-Therefore, future work should consider using the anelastic approximation with polytropic or realistic density profiles from evolution models to study the Tayler-Spruit dynamo at different evolution stages.
+The effect of these gradients on the Tayler-Spruit dynamo has never been investigated yet.
+Therefore, the anelastic approximation with polytropic or realistic density profiles from evolution models will be used in future work to study the Tayler-Spruit dynamo at different evolution stages.